noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 ##### Limitations
 - Does not show effects of chronic exposure.
-Whis is common now
+Which is common now
+-

 ## Interpretation